thinkst/canarytools-docs/docs/incidents/queries.md

                      list has entries
       - name: newer_than
         required: false
-        type: int
+        type: string
-        deprecated: true
-        deprecated_message: This parameter is deprecated as it may not function as expected in all cases.
-                            Rather use `incidents_since`.
         description: Timestamp used to filter returned incidents in the format `yyyy-mm-dd-hh:mm:ss`.
-All incidents created after this timestamp will be returned.
+All incidents created strictly after this timestamp will be returned.
+Incidents may be missed when using this for polling, and it is advised to use 'incidents_since' instead.
+      - name: older_than
+        required: false
+        type: string
+        description: Timestamp used to filter returned incidents in the format `yyyy-mm-dd-hh:mm:ss`.
+All incidents created strictly before this timestamp will be returned.
       - name: event_limit
         required: false
         type: int